 “He barks to communicate with his owner and with his peers.”

-Not being an exceptional guard dog, the Siberian Husky may go so far as to ignore the presence of an unknown person within its territory.
-He becomes talkative during play and interaction with his owner and family or when he wants to communicate with his peers.
+Although the Siberian Husky is not an exceptional guard dog, it may ignore the presence of an unknown person within its territory.
+It becomes talkative during play and interaction with its owner and family or when it wants to communicate with its peers.

 The Siberian Husky breed Needs Exercise.